-- Compose a well-written, formatted letter. - Research the company and specific job to which you are applying.
-Explore the company's website, its executives' professional social media profiles and recent news. - Emphasize what you can bring to the company.
-Share an accomplishment, skill or experience that shows you can address the challenges the employer may face. - Convey enthusiasm for the position, which will make your letter stand out from other interested candidates. - Write professionally and with a tone that matches the type of employer and industry. - Keep it brief.
+- Compose a well-written, formatted letter. - its executives' professional social media profiles and recent news. - shows you can address the challenges the employer may face. - candidates. - Write professionally and with a tone that matches the type of employer and industry. - Keep it brief.
 Someone should be able to read it at a glance. - Limit the use of "I" and "my" in your cover letter.